-People, visitors and staff all told us that they were satisfied with the service provided at the home and the way it was managed.
+People and staff all told us that they were satisfied with the service provided at the home and the way it was managed.
 Staff commented they felt supported and could approach the registered manager with any concerns or questions.
-One person told us, "The manager is very nice".
-Another person said, "I'm happy with the manager".
-A member of staff added, "I love coming to work, it doesn't feel like a job".
+One person told us, "She [registered manager] is excellent.
+Wonderful and very competent".
+Another person said, "[The registered manager] is very well organised and always has the time to listen".
+A further person added, "Everything is naturally open and it doesn't need to be formal".